metalninja1001/theperfectreverseshell/README.md

   # Step 3 : Infect the victim machine with the exploit.
 In this case it will be a Windows Server 2012 edition.
 To do so, you may perform the following steps -
   - 1 - Host the exploit on a webserver, preferrably Linux.
   - 2 - Create an e-mail containing a url link to the exploit
-  - 3 - Send email to victim machine and have the link clicked on.
+  - 3 - Send email to victim machine and have the link clicked on and run the executable.
 You should see the following screen on your server and/or C2

   ![image](https://user-images.githubusercontent.com/101802030/225951348-ec303cc6-1302-4ce9-bb98-a8710cf28dc6.png)